prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

 # Group Project Final Deliverable

+Refer to the [midterm pitch](assignments/group-project/midterm-pitch.md) assignment description.

+Groups may submit one assignment on behalf of all members.

 ## Description

-todo: revise and expand the initial system design you proposed during the midterm pitch;  submit a lengthy (~> 10 pages) paper describing and analyzing the system's info inputs, info outputs, purpose, design, etc.
+Revise and expand initial system planning and analysis to include design and implementation considerations.

+Write a detailed (i.e. greater than 10-15 pages) paper which describes and documents your proposed Information System solution.

+### Suggested Structure

+TBA

 ## Submission Instructions

-todo
+Upload to Blackboard before the beginning of class.

 ## Evaluation Methodology

-todo
+TBA